codeequity/codeEquity/docs/ceManual.md

 which is used to sign all subsequent requests to the REST API from the app, for the repo-specific installation.

-At the time of writing, the installation token expires after an hour or so.  `githubRouter` tracks the age of each token for every known owner and repo, and will refresh the token when the next notification arrives that requires communication with GitHub.
+At the time of writing, the installation token expires after an hour or so.  `ceRouter` tracks the age of each token for every known owner and repo, and will refresh the token when the next notification arrives that requires communication with GitHub.